-With this being clear, we can consider that the CRS system is the later stage of points calculation.
+With this being clear, we can consider that the CRS system is the latter stage of point’s calculation.

-To make your fit move towards your Canada migration dreams, you need to pass through the FSW points system and get 67 points.
+To make your move towards Canada PR, you need to first pass through the FSW points system and get a minimum of 67 points.
 Only then, your CRS score will be considered.

-Are 67 Points Enough to be Eligible for Canada Immigration?
+Is 67 Points enough to be Eligible for Canada Immigration?

-- Apply for a PR visa when you are young, preferably between the age of 18-35.
+- Apply for a PR visa when you are aged between 18 and 35

 - Strive for a qualification higher than a Bachelor's degree

 - Gain a work experience that is more than 5 years.

-- Attempt IELTS with proper coaching so that you can get the required IELTS score in the first attempt.
+- Attempt IELTS with proper coaching so that you can score high in the first attempt.

 After this, you have to calculate your CRS score and strive to get the required CRS score.
 Only after this, you will be able to proceed with the Educational Credential Assessment and further process steps.